framesurge/perseus/docs/next/en-US/getting-started/installation.md

 This will create a new directory called `my-app/` in your current directory, setting it up for a new Perseus project.
 If you want to move this directory somewhere else, you can do that as usual, everything's self-contained.

+Note that any `perseus` command will also install the `wasm32-unknown-unknown` target if you have `rustup` available to do so, since you need it for developing with Perseus.
+Also note that the Perseus CLI used to have some other dependencies, namely `wasm-pack`, but these are now all inbuilt, and will be automatically installed and managed for you!

 You can run `perseus serve -w` now if you want to see the placeholder app, or you can move ahead to the next section to get your feet wet.